Haxxproxx202/RESTful/README.md

-# RESTful Application with ReactJS
+# Django RESTful Application with ReactJS

-Description is yet to be added.

-## Prerequisites

-Description is yet to be added.
+This project is developed for educational and learning purposes.
+It provides a RESTful API for the ReactJS frontend to consume.

 ## Technologies Used

-Description i yet to be added.
+- Django
+- Django REST framework
+- ReactJS

-## Visuals
+## Additional Packages Used

-Description is yet to be added.
+- Django CORS-headers
+- JWT
+- Coverage